Seven Signs of a Freon Leak That You Should Not Ignore

 Freon is a toxic chemical that produces a foul-smelling odor similar to exhaust.
 This substance is exceedingly dangerous, causing brain damage and even death in severe overexposure cases.

-Air conditioners with significant Freon leaks often release fumes into the air and your home.
+Air conditioners with significant Freon leaks often release fumes into the air and your home, which can severely impact your indoor air quality.
 If your home smells like exhaust or chemicals, evacuate your home and contact a professional heating and cooling service immediately.
 A technician will assess your air conditioner and fix the leak, ensuring your home’s indoor air is safe to breathe.

 The Premier Systems team offers 24/7 emergency services to repair your Freon leak swiftly.